dimitryB/AEMDump/README.md

 # AEMDump

 AEMDump is a CLI utility that exports files from Adobe Experience Manager (AEM) WebDAV into a local folder while preserving remote modified timestamps.
 It talks to AEM WebDAV directly over HTTP and does not require mapping/mounting a WebDAV drive.
+This is usefull when exporting original assets from AEM DAM.

 ## Features